 Graduating anthropology major Taria Montes-Rivera has been awarded a National Preservation Institute scholarship to attend the NAGPRA Essentials training workshop in Anchorage, Alaska in April.
 The workshop reviews the compliance process for the Native American Graves Protection and Repatriation Act (NAGPRA) for Indian tribes, Native Hawaiian organizations, federal agencies, and museums.
 It provides an overview of NAGPRA statutes and regulations; addresses tools for compliance: National NAGPRA databases and other resources; reviews tools for determining cultural affiliation through case studies; and addresses the role of culturally unidentifiable remains in repatriation.

-Mathematics professor Dr. John Kennedy's role in a landmark decision made by the Pennsylvania Supreme Court is the focus of a recent Wired article.
+Political science professor Dr. John Kennedy's role in a landmark decision made by the Pennsylvania Supreme Court is the focus of a recent Wired article.
 Pennsylvania's congressional map was among the most gerrymandered in history.
-Dr. Kennedy's expert testimony regarding the math behind the gerrymandered map led the Pennsylvania Supreme Court to overrule a lower-court decision and found that the map violated the state constitution's guarantee of "free and equal elections."
+Dr. Kennedy's expert testimony involved showing the evolution of the state’s map over time and helped to lead the Pennsylvania Supreme Court to overrule a lower-court decision that found that the map violated the state constitution's guarantee of "free and equal elections."
 The Pennsylvania Supreme Court issued a brand new congressional map on Monday to replace the gerrymandered map that Dr. Kennedy testified on.
 The article can be found at www.wired.com.

 Dr. Lisa Marano, mathematics professor and director of the actuarial science program, has joined the Board of Directors of the Mathematical Association of America.
 The Mathematical Association of America is the world’s largest community of mathematicians, students, and enthusiasts, dedicated to advancing the understanding of the world through mathematics.
 Dr. Marano will serve as Chair of MAA Committee on Sections.